• Why Us

 Once you’ve selected Twitter, you can add as many additional tweets as you want:

-how to thread tweets with a third party tool
+how to thread tweets, including delays, with Publer, a third party tool for social media management

 Just keep hitting that “add another comment” button until you’ve said your piece in full!